 “There are lots broken up and split up that wouldn’t lead to any huge development.
 I could see selling that, but to put everything on the block; it’s a little bit strange,” Branding said.

-Prior to that decision village trustees discussed the four developers vying for developing Block A and Branding asked each trustee if they could name their top choice.
+Prior to that decision village trustees discussed the and Branding asked each trustee if they could name their top choice.